- Clark County

 Blair Zeek Bridge #252 Seismic Retrofit, NE Blair Road north of NE Zeek Road

-Construction is under way to build an entrance to the project site, isolate the stream and structurally evacuate around the columns.
+Construction activities are focused on the pier caps.
 Drivers may encounter delays due to single lane closures and construction equipment moving on and off the road.
-Single lane closures are expected to increase in frequency as concrete trucks are positioned on the deck for work beneath the roadway.
+Single lane closures are expected to increase in frequency as concrete trucks are positioned on the deck for work beneath the roadway this week (September 29-October 3).
+Temporary holes in the deck are patched daily.
 Work is expected to be complete by the end of October.

 Asphalt overlays – various locations